charuzain/nextJs-dashboard/README.md

 If you prefer writing traditional CSS rules or keeping your styles separate from your JSX - CSS Modules are a great alternative.

 CSS Modules allow you to scope CSS to a component by automatically creating unique class names, so you don't have to worry about style collisions as well.

+Tailwind and CSS modules are the two most common ways of styling Next.js applications.
+Whether you use one or the other is a matter of preference - you can even use both in the same application!

+## Quiz
+What is one benefit of using CSS modules?
+Ans.
+Provide a way to make CSS classes locally scoped to components by default, reducing the risk of styling conflicts.